rschmukler/chino/Readme.md

 The middleware exposes one method, `res.renderChinoView`.
 This method behaves differently depending on how you configure the Middleware.

+`res.renderChinoView` will also take care of setting `view._ds` to use a shared data-store for the request.

 ### Configuring a layout